 Departmental honors are conferred only on East Asian Studies majors who have earned a grade point average of at least 3.6 for courses in the major, have pursued a rigorous and ambitious program of study, and have submitted senior theses of superior quality, clearly demonstrating originality and excellent scholarship.
 Qualified seniors are nominated by their thesis advisers.
-Normally no more than 10% of the graduating majors in the department each year receive departmental honors.
+Normally no more than 10% of graduating majors receive departmental honors in a given academic year.
 Concentrators are not eligible for departmental honors.

-FACULTY SPECIAL SERVICE PROFESSORS
+SPECIAL SERVICE PROFESSORS